MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-02-create-app.md

         app.run(HOST, PORT)
     ```
-1. Your project structure should look like the following:
+1. Your project structure should look like the following image:

     ![Project structure after refactoring the code](media/flask/step02-project-structure.png)